ImperialCollegeLondon/DirectSearch.jl/docs/src/man/usage.md

 ```julia
 Optimize!(p)
 ```
 This will run MADS until one of the defined stopping conditions is met.
-By default, the stopping conditions are set to the iteration limit (default 1000), function evaluation limit (default 5000), mesh precision limit (`Float64` precision) and poll precision limit (`Float64` precision).
 For more details on stopping conditions, and how to add a custom one see [Adding Stopping Conditions](@ref).

-After optimization is finished, the detailed results are printed as in the following example:
+After the optimization is finished, detailed results are printed as in the following example:

 ```
 ==================================================